We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - What is it?
 As well as dissolving the natural oils produced by your skin, an oil-based cleanser can break down oily ingredients found in makeup.

 - How to use it: Follow the specific product instructions.
-You may be advised to apply the makeup remover on wet or dry skin.
-Once applied, massage in until skin is clean then rinse with water.
+They may advise you to apply the makeup remover on wet or dry skin.
+Once applied, massage in until skin is clean, then rinse with water.